eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 The second option is to utilize Visual Studio Code’s ssh extension to do your development on a CAEN machine and periodically sync your files back to your local machine with Git/`rsync`.
 This might be a better option if you want to test your scripts frequently without having to sync often.
 It can, however, take longer to debug machine-specific issues.

-First, set up your ssh config file on your local machine.
-An example `~/.ssh/config` file might look like this (omit angle brackets):
+First, in Visual Studio Code, download the _Remote - SSH_ extension.
+Open Command Palette, select the option _Remote-SSH: Open SSH Configuration File..._, and select the first configuration file in the list.
+For MacOS users, this should open the `~/.ssh/config` file.

+Add the following to the bottom of the file (omit angle brackets):

 ```
 # CAEN